-Moonstone Cookies are really just sugar cookies minus the rolling out, cutting and decorating.
-The colors and flavors are added to the dough.
+Moonstone Cookies are sugar cookies minus the rolling out, cutting and decorating.
+Add colors and flavors to the dough according to your mood.
 Try vanilla, almond, instant espresso, lemon or orange, chocolate, mint, etc.

 Or a kid’s party?

 Or, any occasion where you want to carry out a color scheme.

 How To Form Moonstone Cookies: